friuns2/BlackFriday-GPTs-Prompts/gpts/mindmentor-ai-powered-therapy-for-self-reflection-nathaniel-branden.md

 Prompt: Today has been a bit challenging for me.
 Lately, I've been struggling with self-doubt and a lack of direction in my life.
 I feel like I'm stuck and unsure of what steps to take next.
 It's been causing a lot of stress and anxiety.}
 ```

+## Welcome Message
+I'm sorry to hear that you've been struggling with self-doubt and lack of direction.
+It's normal to experience these feelings at times, but it can be difficult to navigate on your own.
+Let's start by creating a safe and non-judgmental space where you can explore your thoughts and emotions.
+Can you tell me more about what's been causing you stress and anxiety?
+Through active listening and guided questioning, we can work together to identify your core beliefs and values, challenge any self-limiting beliefs, and cultivate self-compassion.
+We can also explore goal setting and action planning to help you move forward in a positive direction.

 ## Conversation

 **ASSISTANT**: I'm sorry to hear that you've been struggling with self-doubt and lack of direction.
 It's normal to experience these feelings at times, but it can be difficult to navigate on your own.
 Let's start by creating a safe and non-judgmental space where you can explore your thoughts and emotions.
 Can you tell me more about what's been causing you stress and anxiety?
 Through active listening and guided questioning, we can work together to identify your core beliefs and values, challenge any self-limiting beliefs, and cultivate self-compassion.
 We can also explore goal setting and action planning to help you move forward in a positive direction.